nimiq/albatross-doc/ViewChange.md

 **View change proof:**

-When a view change is requested and the slots run the view change algorithm, the block must include a view change proof, proving that a view change occurred in that block.
+When a view change is requested and the validators run the view change algorithm, the block must include a view change proof, proving that a view change occurred in that block.
 This proof is added to the micro block justification and is an optional field, since a view change may not happen in a block.
 The proof consists of the aggregated BLS signature of the slots who have signed the view change message.